cmdcolin/genomesignals/README.md

 - RNA-seq - gene expression, transcript expression, isoform detection, gene fusion detection
 - Hi-C chromatin conformation
-- WGS alignment sequence depth, indicating CNV/DUP/DEL
+- WGS alignment sequence depth, indicating CNV/DUP/DEL.
+Can also indicate SNP, indel, etc. Paired end sequencing, long read sequencing,
 - ChIP-seq peaks, the sequencing depth enriched for transcription factor or histone binding to the DNA (can reveal sequence motifs in the peaks)
 - Methylation

 ## Sequence

 - GC content, important for gene body, or sequencing bias
-- GC skew, important for replication oriding
+- GC skew, important for replication origin
 - Genes/kbp, or variants/kbp or other measures of feature density